asadm/playroom-docs/components/hooks.md

 ### useMultiplayerState(key: string, defaultValue: any)
 Use this hook to listen and update a value in the Playroom state.
 The value will be synced across all players.

+The return value is an array with two values:
+- `state`: `any`
+- `setState`: `(value: any, reliable?: boolean) => void`

+If `reliable` is `true`, the state is synced reliably to all players via Websockets.
+This is useful for game state that is critical to the game, like the winner.

+If `reliable` is `false`, the state is synced via WebRTC, which is faster but less reliable.
+This is useful for game state that is not critical to the game, like the player's current position (you can always rely on next position update).

 ```js
 import { useMultiplayerState } from 'playroomkit'
 ...